Resources

 Kelvin TOP-SET Papers

 The purpose of a report is to communicate.
-Your job, therefore, is to create a straight-forward piece of writing which, step by step, conveys to the readers clearly and unambiguously what happened, why and your recommendations.
+Your job, therefore, is to create a straightforward piece of writing which, step-by-step, conveys to readers clearly and unambiguously what happened, why, and your recommendations.
 An investigation is pointless if you do not do this.
 Continue reading.

 Don’t rush into the interview.
 Make sure you have thought of questions you want to ask and what you need to know.
 But be flexible; be able to follow where the interviewee leads if it seems likely to yield information.
 Continue reading.